- Why camping?

 What to Pack for a camp trip in Costa Rica?

 Camping in Costa Rica isn’t only sunshine; there can be many different weather conditions throughout the day.
-But don’t worry, if you come prepared with the right items, it will make your road trip a lot easier.
+(Read here about the best time to visit Costa Rica) But don’t worry, if you come prepared with the right items, it will make your road trip a lot easier.
 Here are some necessary things to pack when camping:

 - Flip-flops – To use at the shower on the campsites and that you can keep outside the tent without worrying about them if it rains.

 - Take layers – Layers of clothing are essential to add or remove items when the temperature changes.

 - Quick-dry clothing – You can be almost certain to have a little bit of rain during your trip to Costa Rica.
 Take clothing made of fabrics that dry quickly because items take very long to dry due to the humidity.

 - Universal travel plug – Make sure your items can be charged by the Costa Rican power sockets by bringing a universal plug.

 - Microfiber towel – Similar to quick-dry clothing, it’s extremely useful to take microfiber towels as they dry much faster and are incredibly lightweight.
 (Get one here)

 - Waterproof backpack – Keep your valuables dry in a waterproof backpack or a rain cover that comes with your bag.

 - Raincoat – The final item for rain is a waterproof jacket/raincoat.
 Some of them can also be easily folded into a package that you can take anywhere.